2/6/07

 Also ask yourself whether the agent you are considering will give you this type of information (including telling you about rebates) and whether they put you first or their commission first.
 Ultimately if they mesh with your style, great.
 If they also rebate, great, go for it.

-And for you Realtors that hate rebaters, don't.
+And for you Realtors that hate rebaters, don’t.
 Get over it.
 It is just another business model, here to stay.
-Instead hate the "weekend warrior" who does 2 deals a year and is clueless.
+Instead hate the “weekend warrior” who does 2 deals a year and is clueless.
 Once as a listing agent, I literally had a buyer agent say something to me that lost his client $10,000.
-He said "Don't worry, I know they will go up, they really need to get this under contract this week."
-Maybe he was playing me, but I don't think so.
+He said “Don’t worry, I know they will

 Will your agent (rebate or not):